johanmazoyer/Asterix/source/install.rst

 installs, runs and updates packages and their dependencies on your local computer and allows switches between environments.

-By creating clean python environments for each you projects (especially packages in continuous development by non developers like Asterix), you minimize the risk of of creating conflicts which will hinder the use of Asterx and/or on your other projects.
+By creating clean python environments for each of your projects (especially packages in continuous development by non developers like Asterix), you minimize the risk of of creating conflicts which will hinder the use of Asterx and/or on your other projects.